MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-setup.md

 Follow these best practices when you build an app for mobile offline use:

 - Performance is critical when you run an app on mobile.
-For more information on to create performant canvas apps, see [Overview of creating performant apps](../maker/canvas-apps/create-performant-apps-overview.md).
+For more information about creating performant canvas apps, see [Overview of creating performant apps](../maker/canvas-apps/create-performant-apps-overview.md).

 - Identify the on-the-go scenarios that are functionally related, such as tasks that are performed by users who work in the field.